Student Carers

 A carer is someone who provides unpaid care to a partner, child, relative, friend or neighbour who could not manage without this help because of frailty, physical or mental illness, addiction or disability.

-One in ten of us have caring responsibilities, so if you are caring for someone whilst studying, we recognise that juggling all of this can be very difficult.
+1 in ten of us have caring responsibilities, so if you are caring for someone whilst studying, we recognise that juggling all of this can be very difficult.
 Because of this we have developed a Carers policy to ensure that you get the support you need.
 We are the first university in the country to offer an individual Carer Support Plan that can be adapted to your needs.
 We can help with any questions you may have and have well-developed links with local Carer Centres who are also able to support you.

-Support for carers
+University support for carers

-Bursary for student carers
+• Bursary for student carers

-Salford Bursary for Students with Caring Responsibilities – Academic Year 2022/23
+Salford Bursary for Students with Caring Responsibilities – Academic Year 2023/24

 1. Award details

-In Higher Education a Student Carer is someone who provides unpaid care to a partner, child, relative, friend or neighbour who could not manage without this help because of frailty, physical or mental illness, addiction or disability.
-Please note that being a parent is NOT a carer for the purposes of this bursary.
+In Higher Education, a Student Carer is someone who provides unpaid care to a partner, child, relative, friend or neighbour who could not manage without this help because of frailty, physical or mental illness, addiction or disability.
+Please note that being a parent is not a carer for the purposes of this bursary.

 2. Value